bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

 -  **--image-name:**
    Specifies a name for the created image.
 It MUST have this format:
    ’DOCKERHUB-USERNAME/image-name’.
-   The *DOCKERHUB\_USERNAME* must be the username of your personal Dockerhub account.
+   The *DOCKERHUB_USERNAME* must be the username of your personal Dockerhub account.
-   The *image\_name* can be whatever you want, and will be used as the identifier for the image in Dockerhub.
+   The *image_name* can be whatever you want, and will be used as the identifier for the image in Dockerhub.
 This name will be the one you will use to execute the application in Docker.
    For example, if my Dockerhub username is john123 and I want my image to be named “my-image-app”:
-   –image-name=“john123/my-image-app”.
+   --image-name=“john123/my-image-app”.

    As stated before, this is needed to share your container application image with the nodes that need it.
 Image tags are also supported (for